kennethcarnes/azure-view/README.md

 ## IaC Orchestration

-- `main.bicep`: Orchestrates Azure resources and includes references to `frontend.bicep` and `backend.bicep`.
+- `main.bicep`: Orchestrates frontend and backend resource deployments.

-- `frontend.bicep`: Sets up the Azure App Service to host the Sunburst Chart created with React and D3.js
+- `frontend.bicep`: Sets up the Azure App Service to host the Sunburst Chart created with [Plotly](https://plotly.com/)

-- `backend.bicep`: Sets up an Azure Function which runs the `featch-and-store.ps1` script on initial deployment, and again every 24 hours.
+- `backend.bicep`: Sets up an Azure Function which runs the `fetch-and-store.ps1` script on initial deployment, and again every 24 hours.
 It also sets up an Azure Cosmos DB with default automatic indexing, configures a 24 hour TTL, and `resourceType` as the partition key.

 ## Parameters and Secrets